 As mentioned above, FHIR DiagnosticReport is an important event resource in the FHIR Workflow perspective.
 Note that the entity called Resource is defined as any medical content that can be exchanged via FHIR.
 As such, FHIR DiagnosticReport presents a complete picture of all medical activities that have been performed or are in the process of execution.

 Perhaps the most valuable feature of FHIR DiagnosticReport is that medical reports contain both written text, which is called narrative, and data, which are the actual results (observations).
-Therefore, reports can be obtained as text windows, coded information or full reports in written (often as PDF).
+Therefore, reports can be obtained as text windows, coded information, or full reports in writing (often as PDF).
 Narratives are designed mainly for human use, and detailed information can facilitate practice and treatment.

 Note that as diagnostic resources contain sensitive data and personal information stored online, there’s always a risk that patients’ safety might be violated.
 FHIR, however, guarantees safety and confidentiality, which is a powerful feature implemented in the FHIR Security and Privacy module.